Ontario Economic Growth Strategy

 The Martin Prosperity Institute report "Releasing Constraints: Projecting the Economic Impacts of Increased Accessibility in Ontario", examines the potential economic impacts of increased accessibility in Ontario. the report finds that improving inclusivity and accessibility in Ontario provides both economic opportunity and benefits.
 Projected economic impacts of Increased Accessibility in Ontario, a more accessible Ontario, will accelerate the growth of prosperity in the province, by increased efficiency, productivity, and creation of new intellectual property enhancing the province's global competitiveness. some of the benefits include up to $9.6 billion in retail spending and $1.5 billion in new tourism spending.
 Accessibility in the Ontario Public Service: Leading the Way Forward

 The Canadian Survey on Disability Reports, A profile of persons with disabilities among Canadians aged 15 years or older, conducted by the Government Of Canada, provides indicators of Well-being in Canada.
-This national survey gathers information about adults and children whose daily activities are limited by a physical, mental, or other health-related condition or problem.
-The reports in this series document disability rates, demographic distribution, type and severity of the activity limitation, specialized equipment or aids, support required to complete everyday tasks, barriers and accommodation to employment, education, housing, transportation, leisure and impact of activity limitations on children and their families.
+This national survey gathers information about people whose daily activities are limited by a physical, mental, or other health-related condition or problem.
 This report shows that about 4.4 million Canadians (14.3%) report having a disability.
 The percentage of Canadians with disabilities increased with age, ranging from 3.7% for children 14 years and under to 56.3% for those 75 years and over.